mscharmann/sexrecevo/README.md

 ## sexrecevo

+## 2019-06-25
+- now measuring speed of expansion of the nonrec region and doing preliminary exploration of parameter space: examples in expansion_rates_examples.tar.gz
+- missing: a script to estimate the slope of a linear regression, of generation against the size of the nonrec region, averaged over all replicates of a parameter combination.
+The final output could perhaps be a barplot, with categories (parameter combinations) along the X and the height reflecting the speed of expansion, as e.g. "basepairs per generation".

 ## 2019-06-05
 - Dan: to code up plotting modules, use the 100 iterations in "example.100_iterations.2019-06-05.tar.gz" Should be self-explanatory.
 Just one parameter combination that was tweaked to show the desired effect.